evadinckel/crew-studio-test/README.md

 ### Notes

 - I didn't manage to take this app as far I would have liked to, but it has been a great exercise for me, tech tests are always a great opportunity to practice.
+- I have implemented slides components that use the pictures shared by crew studio as background.
+This could have been refactored by using only one slide component that interpolates the path of each picture.

 - As mentioned in part 3 of the brief, my thoughts on how we could improve the product's functionality:
     * It would be great to be able to log in as a user and save pictures in a 'favourites' category, so that you can create mood boards of which pictures inspire you.
 This would improve the experience of each user by making it more bespoke.
     * Another good thing would be to submit your own pictures to be added to the app.